Diethood » Recipes » Dinner Recipes » One Pot Meals » Juicy Skillet Steak Bites with Potatoes

 quartered yukon potatoes cooking in a skillet

-• When cubing your flank steak, make sure to cut against the grain.
+• Cut the steak against the grain.
+When cutting your flank steak into cubes, make sure to cut against the grain (the direction that the fibers run in the meat).
 This will make each bite of steak super tender.

-• Keep a close eye once you add the steak bites.
-They cook quickly and you don’t want them to be overcooked.
+• Keep a close eye on the steak bites while they cook.
+Small pieces of steak cook quickly, and it’s easy for them to become overcooked.

 top view of cooked sirloin steak bites